Portland Art Museum: Oregon Biennial

 The Oregon Biennial was a biennial art exhibition held every two years at PAM.
 In 2007, it was replaced by the Contemporary Northwest Art Awards or CNAA, which will be held every two years and covers artists in Oregon, Washington, Idaho, Wyoming and Montana selected from a shortlist of artists.
 One artist from the CNAA show will be awarded the $10,000 Arlene Schnitzer Prize.

 Crumpacker Family Library

 The Crumpacker Family Library, founded with the museum in 1892, contains over 40,000 catalogued items.

+Reception

+PAM won in the Best Arts Organization (Visual Arts) category of Willamette Week annual 'Best of Portland' readers' poll in 2006.
+It won in the Best Museum category in 2016, 2017, 2018, 2020, 2024, and 2026.
+PAM also won in the Best Art Gallery category in 2020 and ranked second in the Best Museum category in 2025.